 - If you have time, you should also visit the Hoover Dam.

-- You can find other ideas and tips for planning your trip to Las Vegas here.
+- Check out these other ideas and tips for planning your trip to Las Vegas.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.